iTalantaAcademy-kakuma-1/Group-2-Agile-development/README.md

 developers.

-we have sub-divide the website into pages where users can navigate to understand more of what we do, our complete projects and hwo many we published. below are some the pages you will be able to navigate to:
+we have sub-divide the website into pages where users can navigate to understand more of what we do, our complete projects and how many we published. below are some the pages you will be able to navigate to:

 ## **Home** DESCRIPTIONs